+Dangerous goods

+Knowledge Skills

-Dangerous goods Knowledge Skills Dangerous goods relevant to a range of aviation operations and how to deal with them effectively in own area of responsibility Deal effectively with dangerous goods in own area of responsibility On-dema and test Indicative assessment criteria DG1 - Acknowledge and understand the general philosophy and handling requirements of dangerous goods DG2 - Identify how to recognise classification of dangerous goods DG3 - Identify potential hidden hazards in cargo and baggage DG4 - Understand general storage and/or loading procedures of dangerous goods DG5 - Acknowledge and understand the emergency procedures in the event of a dangerous goods incident Professional discussion Indicative assessment criteria DG6 - Describe how to operate safely when exposed to dangerous goods DG7 - Explain how to deal with dangerous goods effectively in accordance with organisational procedures and responsibilities Amplification and guidance Principles of storage, carriage and handling of dangerous goods Passengers, staff and flight crews; safety data sheets (SDS), Department for Transport (DfT) regulations, Health and Safety Executive (HSE), Driver and Vehicle Standards Agency (DVSA), manual handling, authorisation notices, Office of Rail and Road (ORR), Maritime and Coastguard Agency (MCA), Civil Aviation Authority (CAA).
+Dangerous goods relevant to a range of aviation operations and how to deal with them effectively in own area of responsibility Deal effectively with dangerous goods in own area of responsibility

+- DG1 Acknowledge and understand the general philosophy and handling requirements of dangerous goods - DG2 Identify how to recognise classification of dangerous goods - DG3 Identify potential hidden hazards in cargo and baggage - DG4 Understand general storage and/or loading procedures of dangerous goods - DG5 Acknowledge and understand the emergency procedures in the event of a dangerous goods incident

+- DG6 Describe how to operate safely when exposed to dangerous goods - DG7 Explain how to deal with dangerous goods effectively in accordance with organisational procedures and responsibilities

+Principles of storage, carriage and handling of dangerous goods

+Passengers, staff and flight crews; safety data sheets (SDS), Department for Transport (DfT) regulations, Health and Safety Executive (HSE), Driver and Vehicle Standards Agency (DVSA), manual handling, authorisation notices, Office of Rail and Road (ORR), Maritime and Coastguard Agency (MCA), Civil Aviation Authority (CAA).
 European agreement concerning the international carriage of dangerous goods by road (ADR).

 The key message is to be aware of the dangerous goods in own area of responsibility and the actions to take in the event of an incident or emergency.